AxaFrance/SlimFaas/README.md

 - **ReplicasSynchronizationWorker**: Manage replicas synchronization between the pod and kubernetes
 - **ReplicasScaleWorker**: If master, then scale up and down kubernetes pods

 **SlimData** is a simple redis like database included inside SlimFaas executable.
-It is based on **Raft** algorithm offered by awesome https://github.com/dotnet/dotNext library.
+It is based on **Raft** (https://raft.github.io/) algorithm offered by awesome dotNext library (https://github.com/dotnet/dotNext).
 By default, **SlimData** use a second HTTP port 3262 to expose its API.
 Don't expose it and keep it internal.

 SlimFaas requires at least 3 nodes in production.
 2 nodes are required to keep the database in a consistent state.